John Golden: Films

 The Saphead (1920), a film starring Buster Keaton, was presented by John L. Golden and Winchell Smith in conjunction with Marcus Loew.
 It was based on The New Henrietta, a 1913 stage hit for which Golden and Smith had been responsible.
 In 1925 Golden produced the film Thank You, adapted from a play by Winchell Smith and Tom Cushing, directed by John Ford and starring George O'Brien.
 The film of Lightnin', adapted from Golden's stage success, appeared on October 31, 1930.
 In 1932 Golden co-produced the film version of Those We Love, starring Mary Astor, Kenneth MacKenna and Lilyan Tashman.

 Theater operator

 The first John Golden Theater was designed by Harrison G. Wiseman and opened at 202 W. 58th Street, Manhattan, on November 1, 1926.
 The first show was Two Girls Wanted, which had been playing at the Little Theatre.
 It was renamed the 58th Street Theater on September 17, 1935.
 When Golden lost the 54th Street theater he leased the Royale Theater at 242 W. 45th Street and renamed it the Golden Theater.
-He operated it from 1934-36.
+He operated it from 1934 to 1936.
 The first production was Norma Krasna's Small Miracle in 1934.
 The theater struggled during the Depression.
 In 1936 the Shubert brothers took it and changed the name back to the Royale.
 They leased it to CBS for use as a radio theater.